Frequently Asked Questions by Students about the Office of Student Conduct

-Will disciplinary sanctions appear on my academic transcript?
+Will my sanctions appear on my academic transcript?

 What if I do not complete an assigned sanction?

-Failing to comply with a disciplinary sanction is a violation of our Code of Student Community Standards and would warrant additional disciplinary action.
-Additional sanctions may be added.
-In some cases, a registration hold may be placed on student records.
+Failing to comply with a sanction is a violation of our Code of Student Community Standards and would warrant additional action.
+A registration hold will be placed on your account and additional sanctions may be added.
 In other cases, failure to complete sanctions may result in suspension or dismissal from the University.
 Remember that sanctions are placed as a result of your violation of the Code of Community Standards policies and are designed to educate you about the expectations and norms of the University community.

-A student may request an appeal on one or both of the following grounds:
+A student may request an appeal on one or multiple of the following grounds:

 Do I have to complete the sanction if I am appealing the decision?

-Disciplinary sanctions do not become final until the opportunity to appeal has passed.
+Sanctions do not become final until the opportunity to appeal has passed.
+If you have

-upholds the sanction, you must complete the assigned sanction.
-If the appeal decision
+the sanction, you must complete the assigned sanction.
+If the appeal decision grants

-grants a new hearing, the previous assigned sanction becomes void and you will have
+a new conduct conference, the previous assigned sanction becomes void and you will

-Who will have access to my disciplinary record?
+Who will have access to my conduct record?

-There may be University officials who have a need to know your disciplinary record.
-Beyond this, your disciplinary record will only be accessible to people beyond yourself only if you provide written permission allowing it through a disciplinary record FERPA release.
+There may be University officials who have a need to know your conduct record.
+Beyond this, your conduct record will only be accessible to people beyond yourself only if you provide written permission allowing it through a conduct record FERPA release.

 Why was my parent notified about my violation of the alcohol policy?
 Can he/she get more information about it?

-Amendments to the Federal Educational Rights to Privacy Act (FERPA) permit institutions of higher education to notify parents if their son or daughter is found responsible for an alcohol and/or other drug violation on the first offense if serious and/or the second offense when placed on Disciplinary Probation.
-Your parent will only be notified that a case exists if you were found responsible for violating the University's alcohol and other drug policy and as a result you were placed on disciplinary probation.
+Amendments to the Federal Educational Rights to Privacy Act (FERPA) permit institutions of higher education to notify guardians if their student is found responsible for an alcohol and/or other drug violation.
+Your parent will only be notified that a case exists if you were found responsible for violating the University's alcohol and other drug policy.
 They do not receive information regarding the content of the case from the Office of Student Conduct.
-Your parent may communicate with you for any additional information, or he/she may ask for you to sign a disciplinary record FERPA release from the Office of Student Conduct.
+Your parent may communicate with you for any additional information, or he/she may ask you to sign a conduct record FERPA release from the Office of Student Conduct.
 Please understand that this decision is left to you, the student.